-The first advisory issued by the National Hurricane Center on the tropical wave that would become Debby came at 11 a.m.
+The first advisory issued by the National Hurricane Center on this feature came at 11 a.m.
 EDT on August 2 for Potential Tropical Cyclone Four.
 It became a tropical cyclone as Tropical Depression Four later that day.
 It strengthened into a tropical storm and received the name Debby on August 3.
-It slowly and steadily intensified while moving over the simmering waters of the eastern Gulf of Mexico through the early morning of August 5, becoming a hurricane just before making landfall near Steinhatchee, Florida around 7 a.m. that day.
+Debby slowly and steadily intensified while moving over the simmering waters of the eastern Gulf of Mexico through the early morning of August 5, becoming a hurricane just before making landfall near Steinhatchee, Florida around 7 a.m. that day.